aboutcode-org/scancode-toolkit/ROADMAP.rst

 *License*:

-- many detections in a file at different location, could be merged in a single reported license
+- many detections in a file at different locations, could be merged into a single reported license
 - same for primary licenses

 *Copyright*:

-- Copyrights and authors detection, which are tracked at the line level
+- Copyright and author detection, which are tracked at the line level
 - Holder would be for many copyright detections